-Cultural Similarities between Spain and the US
+Cultural Similarities Between Spain and the US

 If you’re thinking about living or teaching English in Spain, it’s easy to focus on the culture shock moments — the siestas, the late-night dinners, the laid-back work-life balance.
 But here’s something refreshing: not everything will feel unfamiliar.